jangxx/node-magichome/README.md

 **constructor**(address, options)
 Creates a new instance of the API.
 This does not connect to the light yet.
 Accepted options:
 - `ack` An object of the form `{ power: true, color: true, pattern: true, custom_pattern: true }` indicating for which types of command an acknowledging response is expected.
 Some controllers acknowledge some commands and others don't, so this option has to be found out by trial-and-error.
-If the Promise does not resolve after a command was completed successfully, you probably need to set some of these to false.
-Use the CLI with the *--bytes* and *--ack 15* parameter to find out if the controller sends replies.
+Check out [the wiki](https://github.com/jangxx/node-magichome/wiki/Understanding-the-ack-parameter) for more information about this parameter.
 You can use the `Control.ackMask(mask)` static function for convenience to set all options with less code.
 - `log_all_received` Log all received data to the console for debug purposes.
 (Default: false)
 - `apply_masks` Set a special mask bit in the `setColor` and `setWarmWhite` methods, which is required for some controllers, which can't set both values at the same time, like bulbs for example.
 This value is automatically set to `true` if `queryState` detects a controller of type `0x25`, `0x35` or `0x44`.
 (Default: false)